Jon chewed his lip. The raven flapped its wings at him. “War, war, war, war,” it sang.

 6. The mutiny against Jon was planned before he was LC, and it shows that the other brothers were the traitors in this case, and quite possibly guided by the fiery hand of R’hllor via Melisandre.
 I suspect Bowen Marsh in-particular was the patsy, and I also suspect that Bowen Marsh will be burnt as Cragorn was at the Queen/Kingsmoot in the book A Feast for Crows, or Quentyn Martell as the fire dragon Rhaegal burned him up.
 The fiery hand of fire destroys those it grips.

 7. Val, and maybe Morna and/or Tormund will heal Jon and the situation at Castle Black.
 Mel and Selyse (especially Selyse) will be the main antagonists in the aftermath.
 Neither Jon nor Val trust Selyse or Melisandre.
 Mel and Selyse will burn Shireen, probably at Nightfort if not right in front of the Castle Black gates.

 8. While searching for something completely unrelated to this, I came across this info and it sparked my thoughts on Jon and a future queen of his in the north and why a generic “ship” with Jon and other girls just doesn’t make narrative, political, or long-term sense.
 No, the 1993 outline does not mean anything (pretty much from the start), and Daenerys is turning out to be the opposite extreme of what will balance the world.

 10. And this Jon and Val dynamic is foreshadowed in the song The Bear and the Maiden Fair.
-A post on page 6 explains a stanza by stanza breakdown.
+This page explains the breakdown of each stanza.

 George has stated that the ASOIAF series is a three-act story.
 The three-act structure is a model used in narrative fiction that divides a story into three parts (acts), often called the Setup, the Confrontation and the Resolution..
 As of A Dance with Dragons, we are nearing the end of act two and shifting into act three.
 GRRM has also said that he planned on introducing (and killing) new characters in each act, many of whom are important.
 Certain characters are introduced when needed.
 So, we did not have to have someone of great importance way back in AGOT if they weren’t important until ASOS.
 When someone is introduced later in the series, they have to have some narrative importance.
 For instance, we are introduced to Val in the story several chapters before Daario is introduced to Daenerys, and two whole books before Aegon or Bloodraven appears on page (GRRM said BR as a Targagryen wasn’t fully developed yet).
 Jon’s last chapter in Clash gives our first glimpse of the tent where Val is, and then in Jon’s first chapter in Storm, Jon is introduced to Val (the significance is below).